adriansimonn/Jamify/README.md

 ### 2. Phrase-Based Spotify Playlist Search
 Each extracted phrase is used to query the Spotify Web API.

-Jamify fetches publicly available playlists that match the input meaning.
+Jamify fetches publicly available playlists that semantically correlate with the key phrases.

-For each playlist result, Jamify extracts its track IDs, filtering out duplicates and invalid entries.

 ### 3. Track Frequency Heap Construction

+For each playlist result, Jamify extracts its track IDs, filtering out invalid entries and storing track IDs as keys in a hash map with their corresponding frequencies as values.
+The hash map is used to access and update track ID frequencies in O(1) time.

-From all retrieved playlists, every track ID is pushed into a min-heap (scroll to the bottom for an explanation on why I used a min-heap) and hashing is incorporated for O(1) frequency access and updates; track ID is key, frequency is value.
+Once all tracks IDs are stored, every track ID is pushed into a min-heap (scroll to the bottom for an explanation on why I used a min-heap).

-Tracks are counted across all playlists, and the ones frequently appearing across multiple relevant playlists rise to the top.
+Tracks are counted across all playlists, and the ones frequently appearing across multiple relevant public playlists rise to the top.

 This ensures the playlist is consensus-driven rather than random.

 ### 4. Select Top-K Tracks → Generate Playlist Preview

-Jamify pops the top K most frequent tracks (e.g., K = 30).
+Jamify pops the top K most frequent tracks from the min-heap (ex: K = 30 means playlist of 30 tracks).
-These tracks—ranked by relevance—are added to a temporary playlist via the Spotify Web API, and the user can:
+These tracks, which are ranked by relevance (frequency), are added to a temporary playlist via the Spotify Web API, and the user can:

-▶️ Preview it
+##### ▶️ Preview it

-❌ Discard it
+##### ❌ Discard it

-💾 Save it permanently to their Spotify library
+##### 💾 Save it permanently to their Spotify library

-If saved, the playlist becomes part of the user’s account.
+If saved, Jamify suggests a name for the playlist based on the user-inputted description (via OpenAI API) and the playlist is saved in the user’s Spotify account!

-If discarded, Jamify simply regenerates or ends the session nothing is stored server-side!
+If discarded, Jamify simply loops back to the beginning of the flow, prompting the user to try again (nothing is stored server-side).

 ## Tech Stack
 Backend: Python, Flask